epigen/atacseq_pipeline/README.md

 - atacseq_report: statistics and metrics from the processing part as input for the MultiQC report
 - atacseq_results: one directory per sample with all the processing and quantification results
 - projectName_report.zip: self contained HTML Snakemake report
-- split1: Downstream analysis results of subset 1 of the whole data
+- split1 (optional): Downstream analysis results of subset 1 of the whole data
-- split2: Downstream analysis results of subset 2 of the whole data
+- split2 (optional): Downstream analysis results of subset 2 of the whole data

 # Examples
 We provide configuration files for two example datasets (mm10 & hg38).